NautilusTrader

 FIX OrdType <40>=3 (Stop)

-A Stop-Market order is a conditional order which once triggered, will immediately place a Market order.
-This order type is often used as a stop-loss to limit losses, either as a SELL order against LONG positions, or as a BUY order against SHORT positions.
+A Stop‑Market order releases a Market order when its trigger price is reached.
+It is often used as a stop‑loss: a SELL order against a LONG position or a BUY order against a SHORT position.

 Use cases